ivansalvadori/csv2rdf/README.md

 The token used to separate CSV values.
 For tabular separator use "TAB".

 #### rdfFolder:
-The path for the output RDF file(s).
+The path to the output RDF file(s).

 #### rdfFormat:
 The RDF serialization format.